MikeBong/udacity_datascience_nd/project_crispdm_datascience_blog/README.md

 ### 4. Licensing, Authors, Acknowledgements, etc.
 The Seattle AirBnB data was obtained from Kaggle.
 Other references are cited within the notebook.

+### 5. Associated pages
+Link to Medium post driven by this analysis: https://medium.com/@michael.botehi/deep-dive-into-seattle-airbnb-data-focusing-on-maximising-revenue-eab2a8d95db2